What Is a Criminal Threat Charge?

 Modern technology and means of communication have made criminal threat prosecution more complex and requires more than discussing the case with the prosecution's office to determine the outcome.
 Investigations through the use of experts and forensic analysts can often get a positive outcome in a case even where the evidence looks stacked against you.

-Never hesitate to seek advice from a San Diego criminal defense attorney who knows these types of cases and can help you determine your best course of action.
-Contact George Gedulin today to learn more or schedule a free case evaluation.
+Never hesitate to seek advice from a San Diego criminal threat attorney who knows these types of cases and can help you determine your best course of action.
+Contact George Gedulin today at (858) 281-4605 to learn more or schedule a free case evaluation.

 Client charged with multiple sexual assault offenses, facing 16 years in prison.
 Convicted of One Count of Sex with a Minor, 2 years Jail, All other charges dismissed.